The Persuasions: Career

-Herbert "Toubo" Rhoad, one of the original members of The Persuasions, died in 1988 while on tour.
-Raymond Sanders came in as an additional voice.

-Sweet Joe Russell died in 2012.

-Bass singer James Caldon Hayes died in May 2017.

-Jerry Lawson died in July 2019.

-Jayotis Washington currently resides in Brooklyn New York.
+Herbert "Toubo" Rhoad, one of the original members of the Persuasions, died in 1988 while on tour, and Raymond Sanders came in as an additional voice.
+Sweet Joe Russell died in 2012, bass singer James Caldon Hayes died in May 2017, Jerry Lawson died in July 2019 and Jayotis Washington currently resides in Brooklyn, New York.

-In 2007, Jerry Lawson released his first post- Persuasions a cappella CD with his new group, Jerry Lawson and Talk of The Town.
-In December 2010, Jerry Lawson and Talk of The Town were featured on Series 2 of NBC's The Sing-Off.
-Lawson was invited back on season 3 as a featured guest without Talk of the Town.
-He was accompanied by 16 cast members, performing the Arthur Conley hit (written by Sam Cooke) "Sweet Soul Music".
-In 2015 he released his debut as a solo artist, Jerry Lawson Just A Mortal Man, on Red Beet Records.
-It was featured on NPR with host Joel Rose.

 Groups as varied as Take 6, Rockapella, the Nylons, and Boyz II Men cite the Persuasions as major influences.